Quansight/qpub/README-Copy1.md

 ## what does `qpub` do?

-`qpub` infers environment conditions using system variables and files in a git repo. from these partial initial conditions `qpub` expands configuration files for different publishing to aid produces different forms of content. content can include python, rst, markdown, or notebooks.
+`qpub` infers environment conditions using system variables and files in a git repo.
+From these partial initial conditions, `qpub` expands configuration files to aid in producing different forms of content.
+Content can include Python, RST, Markdown, or Jupyter Notebooks.

 some features of `qpub` are: